SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"Then, I guess you won't be checking off this smile from your list."*

 With that, Pinkie snaps, letting out years of pent up hatred and aggression for her reflection.
-She pulls back her hoof and hurls it full force into the mirror, the last expression on her reflections face one of shock and surprise.
-As the mirror shatters the reflection fragments into hundreds of tiny shards.
+She pulls back her hoof and hurls it full-force into the mirror.
+Her reflection stares back at her with shock and surprise.
+As the mirror shatters, the reflection breaks into hundreds of tiny shards.

-The mirror falls piece by piece into the sink and blood starts to drip from Pinkie's hoof, landing on the broken glass in the sink.
-Pinkie just stands there in silence, trying to comprehend what she just did.
+The mirror falls piece by piece into the sink and blood starts to drip from Pinkie's hoof onto the broken glass in the sink.
+Pinkie stands there in silence, trying to comprehend what she just did.

-She slowly pulls her hoof away and more bits of broken mirror fall into the sink.
-She looks at the thin line of blood connecting from her hoof to the sink.
+She slowly pulls her hoof away as more bits of broken mirror fall into the sink.
+She looks at the thin line of blood running from her hoof to the sink.
+As the surge of anger fades she begins to cry.
+How did it come to this?

 She finally snaps out of it and sighs.
-She starts to wash her hoof in the sink, not caring about the glass filling the bowl.
-Her hoof is cleaned as the blood is washed down the drain.
+She starts to wash her hoof in the sink, ignoring the glass filling the bowl.
+Her hoof is clean and the blood is washed down the drain.

-She dries her hoof off before wiping away her tears.
+She dries her hoof off and wipes away her tears.

 She makes her way slowly back to her checklist before crossing out the last item on her list.